17 Beautiful Picnic Spots in the Blue Mountains

 Lilianfels Park

-The closest picnic spot to the Three Sisters, this park offers plenty of shade and several picnic tables.
+This park, the closest picnic spot to the Three Sisters, offers plenty of shade and several tables.
 There are also a couple of the old picnic shelters here too.

 The Road Builders Memorial Katoomba